cavayangtao/lidar_clustering_bench/README.md

 ## Benchmarking

-The experiments were carried out on a laptop with an Intel i7-7560U (2.40GHz) processor and 16GB memory (Ubuntu 16.04 64-bit + ROS Kinetic).
+The experiments were carried out with Ubuntu 18.04 LTS (64-bit) and ROS Melodic, with an Intel i7-7700HQ processor (only one core is used), 16 GB memory, and without GPU processin.
 Scripts to generate IOU and runtime results can be found [here]() and [here]() respectively.

 From a [software engineering perspective](http://www.mdpi.com/2218-6581/6/3/21), an explicit experimenter design is essential.
 Below we give the detailed experimental parameters.